Metehan120/x86-crypto/README.md

 * All AES operations are constant-time by design (hardware instructions)
 * Secure memory allocator uses `mlock` and zeroization
 * GHASH implementation is provided by the `ghash` crate — any security issues in GHASH are outside the scope of this library
-* Includes RFC and NIST test vectors for verification
+* Verified against RFC and NIST test vectors, plus AES-GCM ↔ VAES-GCM cross-tests

 **Disclaimer:** While this library follows best practices and passes standard test vectors, it has **not** undergone a formal third-party audit (e.g., NCC Group).
 Use at your own risk — the author accepts no responsibility for any outcome.